-Annual General Meeting 2011
+Annual General Meeting 2012

-Pohjola Bank plc held its Annual General Meeting at the Helsinki Exhibition & Convention Centre on 29 March 2011.
-The number of shareholders present at the Meeting totalled 979.
-The shares represented at the Meeting accounted for 67.1% of all Company shares and the votes for 80.3% of all votes.
+Pohjola Bank plc held its Annual General Meeting at the Helsinki Exhibition & Convention Centre on 27 March 2012.
+The number of shareholders present at the Meeting totalled 1,037.
+The shares represented at the Meeting accounted for 69.5% of all Company shares and the votes for 82.1% of all votes.

-The AGM adopted the Financial Statements for 2010, discharged members of the Board of Directors and the President and CEO from liability and decided to distribute a dividend of EUR 0.40 per Series A share and EUR 0.37 per Series K share.
+The AGM adopted the Financial Statements for 2011, discharged members of the Board of Directors and the President and CEO from liability and decided to distribute a dividend of EUR 0.41 per Series A share and EUR 0.38 per Series K share.
 The AGM confirmed the number of members of the Board of Directors at eight.
-The composition of the Board of Directors did not change since its election the year before.
+The AGM elected Mirja-Leena (Mirkku) Kullberg, Managing Director, and Jukka Hulkkonen, Managing Director, as new Board members.

-Minutes of the AGM 2011 and other documents related to the Meeting are available at www.pohjola.com > Investor Relations > Corporate Governance > Annual General Meetings.
+Minutes of the AGM 2012 and other documents related to the Meeting are available at www.pohjola.com > Investor Relations > Corporate Governance > Annual General Meetings.

-Pohjola did not hold any Extraordinary General Meetings in 2011.
+Pohjola did not hold any Extraordinary General Meetings in 2012.